juju/docs/src/en/help-oracle.md

 ## Associate images

-For each Ubuntu series on which Juju is to run workloads, the relevant image needs to be selected from the Marketplace and associated with your account.
+For each Ubuntu series used by Juju, the relevant image needs to be selected from the Marketplace and associated with your account.
 You also need to agree to Oracle’s Terms and Conditions.

 The currently available Ubuntu images are: